 During these years, Trench also occasionally acted as an adviser on films made by other producers, including The Mad Twenties (1965), an English adaptation by Leslie Mallory of a French documentary about the 1920s, Les Années Folles.

 Derek Stewart Productions documentaries sponsored by British Petroleum

 Derek Stewart Productions mainly made films for corporate sponsors, and one of the biggest sponsors was British Petroleum.
-British Petroleum films and BP Video Library: 'A history of film in BP'
+See BFI ScreenOnline: British Petroleum films and BP Video Library: 'A history of film in BP'

 Terry Trench worked on about sixteen films sponsored by British Petroleum, many of which are documentaries aimed at marketing a product or training a workforce.
 On the other hand, a series of films sponsored by BP about hovercraft (then a new invention) was aimed at a general audience.